-- Gold fillings are made to order in a laboratory and then cemented into place.
-Gold inlays are well tolerated by gum tissues, and may last more than 20 years.
-For these reasons, many authorities consider gold the best filling material.
-However, it is often the most expensive choice and requires multiple visits.
+- Gold fillings are made to order and then cemented into place.
+Gold inlays are well tolerated by gum tissues and might last more than 20 years.
+It's often the most expensive choice and requires multiple visits.

-- Porcelain fillings are called inlays or onlays and are produced to order in a lab and then bonded to the tooth.
-They can be matched to the color of the tooth and resist staining.
+- Porcelain fillings, called inlays or onlays, are made custom in a lab and then bonded to your tooth.
+They're matched to your tooth color and resist staining.
 A porcelain restoration generally covers most of the tooth.
 Their cost is similar to gold.